pynista/telegrambotapiwrapper/README.md

 >>> user = User(id=123456789, is_bot=False, first_name="UserFirstName")
 ```

-Types are all completely in line with the Telegram API's definition of the types, except for the Message's from field, which is renamed to from_user (because from is a Python reserved token)
+Types are all completely in line with the Telegram API's definition of the types, except for the Message's from field, which is renamed to from_ (because from is a Python reserved token)

 For example:
 ```python